Under new direction!

 1860 | The First House

-The Wolvertons, four brothers from Ontario, moved to Cleveland to attend school whilst they were still in their teens.
+The Wolvertons, four brothers from Ontario, moved to attend school in Cleveland whilst they were still in their teens.
 They built a two-story traditional wooden house that soon became known as the Bachelor’s Hall.

-Bachelor’s Hall was the merrier den you could find in Ohio!
+Bachelor’s Hall was the merrier you could find in Ohio!
 Lessons in culture and love were experienced during these innocent days… but then came the dark times.
-The Wolvertons enlist as grenadiers with the Union Army at the onset of the Civil War.
+The Wolvertons enlist as Teamsters with the Union Army at the onset of the Civil War.
+Alonzo re-enlisted later with the Ohio Light Artillery.
 Only two will survive.

-When Alonzo Wolverton came back to lake Erie from the bloodiest and most heartbreaking battle of the Secession war, he was but a mere shadow of his former carefree and joyful self.
+When Alonzo Wolverton came back to Lake Erie from the bloodiest and most heartbreaking battle of the Secession war, he was but a mere shadow of his former carefree and joyful self.
 The return to the now empty house, without his young cheerful brothers, was too heavy for him to bear.
 In letters to his sister, written in utter desolation and despair, he recalls himself surrounded by a vast plain of bodies, without an inch of free ground to step on.
 Those southern soldiers were mostly kids, the last “cannon flesh” in the reserves of a desperate army.
-Some castle dwellers have reported visions of southern army soldiers galloping away in faded blue uniform rags and falling, falling… could the ruins of the old Bachelor’s den beneath the surface be still inhabited by unappeased ghost soldiers stalking the young Wolverton grenadiers in search for revenge, so far up North?
+Some castle dwellers have reported visions of Confederate soldiers galloping away in faded uniform rags and falling, falling… could the ruins of the old Bachelor’s Hall beneath the surface be still inhabited by unappeased ghost soldiers stalking the young Wolvertons in search for rest and peace, so far up North?

 1865 | A man with a dream

-His decision is taken. as a sort of “exorcism” he tears down and buries the remains of Bachelor’s den as well as the secret underground tunnel that runs under the garden, into the carriage house and of which some traces are still visible on the lower part of the carriage house’s north side on Vine street.
+His decision is taken. as a sort of “exorcism” he tears down and buries the remains of the original wooden house as well as the underground tunnel that runs under the garden into the carriage house and of which some traces are still visible on the lower part of the carriage house’s north side on Vine street.
 He then calls in the greatest American architects of his time, Cudell and Richardson, to draft and cast their illuminated spell under the influence of ancient esoteric formulas following the Golden Number which practice goes back to Greek and Roman times.
 Inspirations and invocations for the castle’s shape and proportions are directly sourced at the original lair of the Tiedemanns in the barren countryside of Northern Germany.

 It would take several years of planning and another two years of construction before moving into what is now known as Franklin Castle.
-Meanwhile tragedy would strike again when the Tiedeman children and his own mother, Wibke, die within a short span of time.
-It must be said in truth, that most deaths in the family happened elsewhere and not in the castle itself and what a curse on that family !
-In 1895, after Louise’s sudden death, Johannes is left to fend for himself.
-He travels back to his hometown of Süderau, and a year later, returns to the castle with his new wife of faith unknown.
+Meanwhile tragedy would strike again as Johannes loses his mother, Wiebke and his wife, Louise.
+Left alone, he travels back to his hometown of Süderau, and a year later, returns to the castle with his new wife of faith unknown.
 In 1897, he permanently moves to his summer home in Lakewood.
 The deaths of Dora and August Tiedemann in 1906, followed by the patriarch’s own death in 1908, mark the end of the Tiedemann era.

 1921 | The Prohibition Era